microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 #### Declined

 We have consider the request and have decided not to implement it due to various reasons.
-For example, the idea cannot be implemented with the current hardware set up or the idea doesn't fit the Microsoft direction.
+For example, the idea cannot be implemented with the current hardware.

 #### Moved